PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 # 6 - The determinant of a matrix

-The determinant of a matrix is related to the concept of hypervolume (length in 1D, area in 2D and volume in 3D).
+The determinant of a matrix is related to the concept of hypervolume (length in 1D, area in 2D, and volume in 3D).
 Also, the determinant is a signed value that is only defined for square matrices.
-Now, you may wonder what does it mean a length, an area, or a volume with a sign?
+Now, you may wonder what does it mean a signed length, area, or volume?
 Well, as already stated at the beginning of this tutorial (and as we will formally prove in a later appendix), matrices are associated with transformations, so the sign simply shows whether a transformation preserves or reverses the orientation of the standard basis vectors.
 In other words, if you multiply (transform) $\mathbf{i}$, $\mathbf{j}$ and $\mathbf{k}$ by a square matrix with a positive determinant, the handedness of the resultant frame won't change.
-Before discussing how to calculate the determinant of a matrix, we first need to introduce the concept of matrix minors.
+Before discussing how to calculate the determinant of a matrix, we first need to introduce the concept of matrix minor.

 By matrix minor of an $n\times n$ matrix $\mathbf{A}$ we mean the $(n−1)\times(n−1)$ matrix $\bar{\mathbf{A}}_{ij}$ derived from $\mathbf{A}$ by deleting the i-th row and j-th column.
 For example,